Here are all the winners from the 2024 Grammys – rolling list

 Patti Austin ft.
 Gordon Goodwin’s Big Phat Band – ‘April in Paris’

 säje ft.
-Jacob Collier – ‘In the Wee Small Hours of the Morning’
+Jacob Collier – ‘In the Wee Small Hours of the Morning’ – winner

 Samara Joy – ‘Lush Life’